 Following their escape, they find acclimating to normal life to be challenging, especially for the little boy.
 This story will pull on your heartstrings and leave you in tears.

-Even though the saying is “the book is better”, the movie adaptation of this book was really good.
+Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book written by a Canadian author was really good.
 There are only a few other book adaptations I would add to that list.
-If you haven’t read this one yet, you need to add it to your list.
+If you haven’t read this isolation book about motherhood yet, you need to add it to your list.

 The Odyssey is one of my all-time favorite books and I think I read Du’Laires Book of Greek Myths more than any other book when I was in middle school.
 Which means I ADORED Circe!

 Circe, the nymph who is but a footnote in Du’Laires and gets overshadowed in The Odyssey was a fascinating goddess I can’t believe I knew so little about.
-I’m desperate to read Madeline Miller’s first book – The Song of Achilles now
+Circe’s life on her secluded island has us finding a place for this on our books about isolation list.

 A lighthouse keeper and his wife have gotten used to the lonely, isolated life of maintaining the lighthouse on a faraway island.
 But they are yearning for a baby to keep them company.